Skip to Content

 ”The election of the U.S. president doesn’t have anything specifically to do with us,” she said.
 “The major policies of America and the Islamic Republic are fixed, and they won’t heavily change by people replacing others.
 We have already made necessary preparations in advance.”

-But tensions remain high between the nations, 45 years after the 1979 U.S. Embassy takeover and 444-day hostage crisis that followed.
+Tensions still remain high between the nations, 45 years after the 1979 U.S. Embassy takeover and 444-day hostage crisis that followed.
+Before the revolution, the rial traded at 70 for $1.

 Iran remains locked in the Mideast wars roiling the region, with its allies battered — militant groups and fighters of its self-described “Axis of Resistance,” including the militant Palestinian Hamas, lebanon’s Hezbollah and Yemen’s Houthi rebels.